improve-ai/swift-ranker/README.md

 # Improve AI for iOS

-Lift revenue, performance, user retention, or any other metric with fast AI decisions that get smarter over time.
+Improve AI provides quick AI decisions that get smarter over time.
 It's like an AI *if/then* statement.
+Increase your app's revenue, user retention, or any other metric automatically and become a top performing app.

 ## Installation